 The major industries of Slocomb are agriculture and textiles.
-The major industrial employer is Alatech Health Care, LLC which employs 275 people full-time.
-Alatech has been in operation since 1999.
 District 1 is predominantly agricultural with major crops of peanuts, corn, soybeans and produce in season.
 Slocomb is well known for growing the best tomatoes in the entire world.
 Our annual Tomato Festival is in June.

 The City of Slocomb commemorated its 100th year in 2001 with the establishment of Centennial Park and the construction of a large gazebo for public gatherings.
 A one-quarter (1/4) mile walking trail has since been added to the park.
 The most recent addition is the construction of a new East Geneva County Senior Citizens facility located across from Centennial Park.

-The City of Dothan is the nearest major city to Slocomb and has a population of 58,525 (Census Bureau, 2003).
+The City of Dothan is the nearest major city to Slocomb and has a population of 70,753 (Census Bureau, 2022).
 Many people from Slocomb commute to Dothan to work each day.
 Dothan has a wide variety of places for shopping, eating, entertainment and health care.
 Dothan is located approximately fifteen (15) miles east of Slocomb in adjoining Houston County.
 Alabama Highway 52 is the connecting highway from Dothan to Malvern and Slocomb.
 A four-lane project is underway between the cities.
-Plans are also being made for an I-10 connector to be built somewhere in the area.

-Slocomb School’s sports teams (football, basketball, baseball, and softball) are called the Slocomb Red Tops.
+Slocomb School’s sports teams are called the Slocomb Red Tops.
 The name of Red Tops originated in the early days of the first organized school football team.
-According to rumor, the team had only enough money to buy the shirt portion of their uniforms.
+According to rumor, the team sprayed their helmets red.
 During one particular game, our team was doing very well when a spectator cried, “Look at those red tops go!”
 Our mascot is an Indian, chosen for the Creek Indian tribe who once inhabited the land where Slocomb is now located.

 Student and School Characteristics and Demographic Data

 Slocomb Elementary School is a rural public elementary school.
 Slocomb School was established in 1901.
 Three years later a wooden school was built on the public square.
 In 1925 a new structure was built at the intersection of Hwy 52 and Hemby Street.
-The present structure was completed in January adjacent to the building on Hemby Street.
+The present structure was completed in January, 2001.
 This is a modern, brick building housing grades kindergarten through third.
 The building also contains the administrative offices, guidance office, nurse’s office, and the special service classes.
 The building was built between and joined to the previously existing library and lunchroom.
 Grades four and five, the computer lab and gifted class are located in previously built classrooms in back of and on the sides of the new building.
 Students can walk from these classes to the new building under covered walkways.